Social Infrastructure

 Physical infrastructure is the visible, built environment systems of housing, parks, roads, public transit, recreation centres, and the less visible systems of sewers and power grids.
 It’s the systems on which economic development traditionally relies.

-Social infrastructure is the system of organizations, spaces, and experiences that enable people to connect with each other, the bridges necessary to build trust and civic participation, to create a sense of belonging and wellbeing.
+Social infrastructure is the system of shared spaces, experiences, and resources that enable people to connect with each other, the bridges necessary to build trust and civic participation, to create a sense of belonging and wellbeing.
 It’s the system that enables sustainable widespread community development.

 What can Social Infrastructure do?